MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/set-up-site-design-hub-site.md

 A site design is one or more site scripts that SharePoint runs when a site is associated with a hub site.
 Actions describe changes to apply to the new site, such as creating a new list or adding nodes to the site navigation.
 Site designs provide reusable lists and custom actions so your users can quickly get started with the features they need.

 > [!NOTE]
-> For organizations using Multi-Geo Capabilities in Office 365, hub site designs work only when sites are in the same geo location as the hub site.
+> For organizations using Multi-Geo Capabilities in Microsoft 365, hub site designs work only when sites are in the same geo location as the hub site.

 > [!NOTE]
-> These instructions require the SharePoint Administrator or Global Administrator role in Office 365.
+> These instructions require the SharePoint Administrator or Global Administrator role in Microsoft 365.

 ## 1. Create a JSON script, add it, and create the site design